Close Menu

 When and how to lift a freeze

 Since a freeze blocks all new credit inquiries, you’ll need to temporarily lift it when applying for new credit or specific services.
 This can usually be done quickly online or by phone.
-You can choose to lift the freeze for a particular creditor or for a set period.
+You can lift the freeze for a specific creditor or for a set period.

 Tips for managing your credit freeze: